TheBeyondGroup/shopkeeper/docs/cli.md

 ```
 shopkeeper theme publish
 ```
-Called without flags, this command publishes the ondeck theme.
+Called without flags, this command publishes the on deck theme.
 If the blue theme is published, this command will publish the green theme.
 The opposite is true.

 ```
 shopkeeper theme publish --theme-id 123123